Nickoliz/game-share/README.md

 Users can expolore board games, sign up, then buy, sell, trade, or borrow board games.
 The transaction experience is simple in order to maintain an elegant experience through the demo.

+## Technologies Overview
+### React
+- The front-end is maintained by the React library for it's simplicity and modularity with components.

 [Board Game Atlas's API]: https://www.boardgameatlas.com/api/docs/